When’s the last time you took a social media break?

 Download your guide to enjoying your social media life

-If you liked this article, you’re going to love The Social Academic Community.
-Get free guides and monthly tips.
+If you liked this article, you’re going to love my email list, The Social Academic Community.
+Get monthly tips, special offers, and access to awesome guides.

 Jennifer van Alstyne is a Peruvian-American poet and public relations consultant.
 She founded The Academic Designer, LLC to help academics, researchers, and writers control their online presence and share their work with the world.

 She holds a B.A. from Monmouth University in English, and an M.F.A. from Naropa University in Writing & Poetics where she was the Jack Kerouac Fellow.
 Jennifer also holds an M.A. from University of Louisiana at Lafayette in Literature and Cultural Studies where she was one of four master’s fellows and a finalist for the Outstanding Master’s Graduate Award.